liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

         return SessionAttributesRuleCategory.KEY;
     }

-Now your rule's category is set to *Session Attributes*.
-Available category classes include *BehaviourRuleCategory*, *SessionAttributesRuleCategory*, *SocialRuleCategory*, and *UserAttributesRoleCategory*.
+Now your rule's category is set to Session Attributes.
+Available category classes include `BehaviourRuleCategory`, `SessionAttributesRuleCategory`, `SocialRuleCategory`, and `UserAttributesRoleCategory`.

 ![Figure 1: This example Weather rule was modified to reside in the Session Attributes category.](../../images-dxp/new-category-rule.png)